How secure and scalable are low-code platforms?

 Scalability isn’t dependent on product features and infrastructure alone.
 Here are a few other important things to settle on before buying and implementing a low-code platform.

-To properly manage scaling, keep documentation of who uses the platform, what access rights they have, and what parts of your organisation will interact with some part of the platform or its products.
+To properly manage scaling, keep documentation of who uses the platform, what access rights they have, and what parts of your organization will interact with some part of the platform or its products.
 If there aren’t best practices in place, it’ll only get harder to track usage and properly plan and execute scaling over time.

 Measuring the scalability of your platform